sabiou/haske-python/docs/realtime/websockets.md

         await ws.send_text(f"You said: {message}")
 ```

-The wrapper exposes helpers such as `receive_json`, `send_json`, `ping`, `pong`, and, when the Rust extension is available, `receive_frame`/`send_frame` for fine-grained control over WebSocket frames.【F:haske/ws.py†L70-L257】
+The wrapper exposes helpers such as `receive_json`, `send_json`, `ping`, `pong`, and, when the Rust extension is available, `receive_frame`/`send_frame` for fine-grained control over WebSocket frames.

 ## Broadcasting messages

 Use the global `WebSocketBroadcaster` to fan messages out to all connections or specific channels.
 Messages can be strings, bytes, or dictionaries (which are automatically JSON-encoded).
-Channels allow you to group related sockets—for example, individual chat rooms.【F:haske/ws.py†L278-L398】
+Channels allow you to group related sockets—for example, individual chat rooms.

 ```python
 from haske.ws import get_broadcaster